evolvingkid/evolvingkid/README.md

 ### Hi there, I'm Fayez -aka evolvinkid 👋

-- 🔭 I’m currently working on ...
-Freelance
+- 🔭 I’m currently working on ... associate software engineer
 - 🌱 I’m currently learning ...
-BCA at Mes College
+IOS
 - 👯 I’m looking to collaborate on ...
-Flutter and Node JS Developer
+Flutter, Node JS Developer, React and React Native
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... good books to read about CS
 - 💬 Ask me about ...
-Flutter
--->
+Flutter, node, react and react native -->

  ## Connect me with